Germany at the Hopman Cup

-Germany is a nation that has competed at fourteen Hopman Cup tournaments and first competed in the inaugural Hopman Cup in 1989 (competing in 1989 under the name West Germany).
-Germany reached the final for three consecutive years between 1993 and 1995, finishing as the runners-up in 1994 but winning the tournament on the other two occasions.
+Germany has competed at fourteen Hopman Cup tournaments.
+It first competed in the inaugural Hopman Cup in 1989, as West Germany.
+Germany reached the final round in three consecutive years between 1993 and 1995, finishing as the runners-up in 1994 but winning the tournament on the other two occasions.

 Players

 This is a list of players who have played for Germany in the Hopman Cup.